 Even though traditional OCR tools have been in the market since the 70s, there are still not many tools that can handle handwriting recognition.
 As everyone has their own style of writing, traditional OCR tools cannot perceive everyone’s handwriting.
 Besides computer vision technology, highly complex deep learning algorithms are required to identify all these variations successfully.
 Below is a list of challenges that handwriting recognition tools frequently encounter:

-- Images of handwritten text comes at different levels of quality based on the camera used in the process.
+- Images of handwritten text come at different levels of quality based on the camera used in the process.

 - These images also generally feature some form of background image which generates noise for OCR programs and increases processing time.

 - These are not issues for computer generated text.
-They tends to be shared digitally as high quality images with no background noise.
+They tend to be shared digitally as high quality images with no background noise.

 - a variety of individual handwritings, including different styles and different alphabets